Gender Queer: A Memoir: Schools

-The book challenges to Gender Queer gained national attention after a September 2021 Fairfax County School Board meeting, when parent Stacey Langton spoke out against the inclusion of Gender Queer and Lawn Boy in the library of her children's high school.
-Langton brought posters bearing enlarged sexually explicit illustrations from Gender Queer and read from a scene in which Kobabe's girlfriend sends em sexually explicit text messages such as "I cannot wait to have your cock in my mouth."
+The book challenges to Gender Queer gained national attention after a September 23, 2021 Fairfax County School Board meeting, when parent Stacy Langton spoke out against the inclusion of Gender Queer and Lawn Boy in the library of her teenager's high school.
+Langton brought posters bearing enlarged sexually explicit illustrations from Gender Queer and read from a scene in which Kobabe's girlfriend sends them sexually explicit text messages such as "I cannot wait to have your cock in my mouth."
 Langton had her microphone cut mid-presentation, which elicited jeers from audience members.
 Langton's testimony was censored in the official footage of the meeting uploaded by the board, but uncensored footage was captured and uploaded to social media, where it went viral.
-The story was widely covered by conservative media, such as The Daily Wire, which used the headline "WATCH: School Board Squirms as Mom Reads Them The Gay Porn In Books Available To Students", and on Fox News, which interviewed Langton on its morning show Fox & Friends.
+The story was widely covered by conservative media, such as The Daily Wire, which used the headline "WATCH: School Board Squirms as Mom Reads Them The Gay Porn In Books Available To Students," and on Fox News, which interviewed Langton on its morning show Fox & Friends.
 Soon after the meeting, the Fairfax County School Board pulled the book from its library collections, but reinstated it months later following an investigation of the book's content.

-According to a report from PEN America, school library book bans grew to a "full-fledged social and political movement powered by local, state, and national groups" in the 2021-22 school year.
-While this censorship movement originally focused on "discussions of race and racism, over the past year, it morphed to include a heightened focus on LGBTQ+ issues and identities" – the report identified Gender Queer as the most frequently challenged book, banned in 41 school districts.
+According to a report from PEN America, school library book bans grew to a "full-fledged social and political movement powered by local, state, and national groups" in the 2021–22 school year.
+While this censorship movement originally focused on "discussions of race and racism, over the past year, it morphed to include a heightened focus on LGBTQ+ issues and identities".
+The report identified Gender Queer as the most frequently challenged book, banned in 41 school districts.

 Moms for Liberty, a conservative group founded in Florida in 2020 with chapters around the country, have been leading many of the school board debates about Gender Queer and other LGBTQ+ books.
 In response to Moms for Liberty, a group called Defense of Democracy was formed in New York in 2022 and has since spread to eight states.